rozek/hyperscript-examples/README.md

 ## The Svelte REPL ##

-[Svelte](https://svelte.dev/) is a really interesting technology used to build Web Applications - if you are not just interested in \_hyperscript, it may well be worth looking at it.
+[Svelte](https://svelte.dev/) is a really interesting technology for building compact and performant Web Applications based on HTML, CSS and JavaScript - if you are not just interested in \_hyperscript, it may well be worth having a look at it.

 In the context of these \_hyperscript examples, however, we are only interested in the Svelte REPL (Read-Eval-Print-Loop) as it offers a few interesting features: